ozym/haz/impact-intensity-consumer/README.md

 ### Monitoring

-Metrics are sent to Librato Metrics.
+Metrics are sent to mtr and logs sent to Logentries.

 ### Logging